Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 Cryptocurrency Through Ethereum

-Ethereum is the second largest crypto currency, which was initially released back in 2015.
-Ethereum is slightly different from Bitcoin in that it’s both a digital currency and an open-sourced network that allows other applications to function on a decentralized blockchain.
+Ethereum is the second-largest cryptocurrency, having been released in 2015.
+It is slightly different from Bitcoin in that it’s both a digital currency and an open-sourced network that allows other applications to function on a decentralized blockchain.

 Cryptocurrency Through Dogecoin

-Dogecoin, which got its name from this 2013 meme, has been referred to as the “fun and friendly internet currency” by its founders.
+Dogecoin, which got its name from this 2013 meme, has been referred to by its founders as the “fun and friendly internet currency.”
 The coin has primarily found its popularity because of frequent mentions by Elon Musk.

 Cryptocurrency Through Litecoin